 - Purchase the complete Expat Arrivals Berlin Guide (PDF)

-There are an abundance of museums and galleries around, or for those expats who prefer to simply sit back and relax, sidewalk cafés, bistros, restaurants and coffee shops crowd the wide avenues and narrow side streets.
+There is an abundance of museums and galleries around and, for those expats who prefer to simply sit back and relax, sidewalk cafés, bistros, restaurants and coffee shops crowd the wide avenues and narrow side streets.

-For kids, there is the Legoland Discovery Centre, two zoos and other child-friendly attractions.
+For kids, there is the Legoland Discovery Centre, two zoos and a multitude of other child-friendly attractions.

-For those that prefer a more potent dose of Berlin's famous counter culture scene, the East Side Gallery displays the work of 118 graffiti artists from around the world made from the remains of the Berlin Wall.
+For those that prefer a more potent dose of Berlin's famous counter culture scene, the East Side Gallery displays the work of 118 graffiti artists from around the world on the remains of the Berlin Wall.

 Regardless of what one ultimately decides to see and do, the Berlin Welcome Card offers discounts on most of Berlin's major attractions, as well as free travel on public transport within the city for one adult and up to three children aged six to 13.
 The Berlin Museum Pass is also a great bargain to bag; it's valid for three consecutive days and allows free entry to over 50 museums.